 We work with your schedule, not the other way around.
-To get your document notarized by a notary public, simply download the Notarize app on the App Store, Google Play Store, or on the web and follow these steps:
+To get your document notarized by a notary public, simply Download the Notarize Mobile App, or Connect with a Notary Online and follow these steps:

 - Upload any document, but do not sign it before uploading it.
 You must sign before the notary public.

 - Fill out the document using Notarize’s digital tools.